-- Females tend to be more susceptible to complicated grief than men, especially for female caregivers and mothers.
+- Females, especially female caregivers and mothers, tend to be more susceptible to complicated grief than men.

 Relationship to the deceased:

-- Death of immediate, first-degree relatives tends to be harder than losses in the extended family or outside the family, especially for bereaved parents and spouses.
+- Death of immediate, first-degree relatives, especially offspring and spouses, tends to be harder than loss in the extended family or outside the family.

 - Marital dependency.
 Bereaved partners who are more psychologically dependent on deceased partners report more anticipatory grief and more grief after a death.